pytorch/pytorch/test/cpp_api_parity/parity-tracker.md

 ## torch.nn

-Module | Implementation Parity | Doc Parity
+API | Implementation Parity | Doc Parity
 ------------- | ------------- | -------------
 torch.nn.Sequential|No|No
 torch.nn.ModuleList|No|No